 Try to pinpoint the locations on the nose where these values are located and notice the subtle changes that happen in the highlights (light values), midtones (middle values), and the shadows (dark values).

-The first video art lesson shows how to draw realistic noses.
-This video is a bit old, but still helpful for starting out drawing a realistic nose.
-Once you've got this concept down, it's time to step up your game a little further down the page...
+The second video art lesson shows how to draw realistic noses.
+This video is a bit old, but still helpful for starting out drawing a realistic nose (Many of the concepts in the first video are also laid out here).
+Once you've got these concepts down, it's time to step up your game a little further down the page...